carbon-language/carbon-lang/llvm/docs/MemorySSA.rst

 inside ``MemorySSA``, whereas ``Instruction``\ s are mapped to ``MemoryUse``\ s and ``MemoryDef``\ s.

-Note also that in SSA, Phi nodes merge must-reach definitions (that is, definite new versions of variables).
-In MemorySSA, PHI nodes merge may-reach definitions (that is, until disambiguated, the versions that reach a phi node may or may not clobber a given variable)
+Note also that in SSA, Phi nodes merge must-reach definitions (that is, definitions that *must* be new versions of variables).
+In MemorySSA, PHI nodes merge may-reach definitions (that is, until disambiguated, the versions that reach a phi node may or may not clobber a given variable).

 ``MemoryUse``\ s are operations which use but don't modify memory.
 An example of a ``MemoryUse`` is a ``load``, or a ``readonly`` function call.

-``MemoryDef``\ s are operations which may either modify memory, or which otherwise clobber memory in unquantifiable ways.
+``MemoryDef``\ s are operations which may either modify memory, or which introduce some kind of ordering constraints.
 Examples of ``MemoryDef``\ s include ``store``\ s, function calls, ``load``\ s with ``acquire`` (or higher) ordering, volatile operations, memory fences, etc.